francescodibetta/francescodibetta.notebook/content/index.md

 - [[Study Notes/index|Study Notes]]

 If you spot any errors or inaccuracies, I would be grateful for a heads-up at [francesco.dibetta@iusspavia.it](mailto:francesco.dibetta@iusspavia.it).

+> [!warning]- Formatting Disclaimer
+> Please note that some original formatting may be lost in the web conversion—specifically internal section links and the layout of propositions, theorems, and lemmas.
+For the definitive version, please use the **"Download PDF"** button located next to the title (if available).